smithy-lang/smithy/docs/source-2.0/additional-specs/rules-engine/specification.rst

 .. note::
     To prevent ambiguity, the endpoint properties map MUST NOT contain reference or function objects.
 Properties MAY contain :ref:`template string <rules-engine-endpoint-rule-set-template-string>`

 .. _rules-engine-endpoint-rule-set-endpoint-authschemes:

 Endpoint ``authSchemes`` list property
 --------------------------------------

-The ``authSchemes`` property of an endpoint is used to specify the priority ordered list of authentication schemes and their configuration supported by the endpoint.
+The ``authSchemes`` property of an endpoint is used to specify a list of authentication schemes and their configuration which are used to modify properties of the resolved and modeled authentication Scheme.
+Clients SHOULD resolve the authentication scheme following the service's :ref:`auth trait <auth-trait>` and SHOULD NOT use the endpoint's ``authSchemes`` property to determine which authentication scheme to use.

 The property is a list of configuration objects that MUST contain at least a ``name`` property and MAY contain additional properties.
 Each configuration object MUST have a unique value for its ``name`` property within the list of configuration objects within a given ``authSchemes`` property.

-If an ``authSchemes`` property is present on an `Endpoint object`_, clients MUST resolve an authentication scheme to use via the following process:
+If an ``authSchemes`` property is present on an `Endpoint object`_, clients SHOULD modify the signing properties of the resolved and modeled authentication scheme via the following process:

 #.
 Iterate through configuration objects in the ``authSchemes`` property.
 #.
-If the ``name`` property in a configuration object contains a supported
+If the ``name`` property in a configuration object matches the resolved authentication scheme, update the resolved authentication and signing properties  from the matching ``authSchemes`` properties.
-   authentication scheme, resolve this scheme.
 #.
-If the ``name`` is unknown or unsupported, ignore it and continue iterating.
+If the ``name`` does not match, ignore it and continue iterating.
 #.
-If the list has been fully iterated and no scheme has been resolved, clients
+If the list has been fully iterated and no scheme has matched, do not modify the resolved authentication scheme and do not raise an error.
-   MUST return an error.

 .. _rules-engine-standard-library-adding-authscheme-validators: